mrkkrp/markkarpov.com/megaparsec/indentation-sensitive-parsing.md

 What I like about `indentBlock` is that another `indentBlock` can be put inside of it and the whole thing will work smoothly, parsing more complex input with several levels of indentation.
-No additional effort is required.

 Let's allow list items to have sub-items.
 For this we will need a new parser, `pComplexItem` (looks familiar…):